mtyalab/kawereeze_mobile_app/README.md

 # Contact
-For the complete version with more functionality, please contact us at mutyabakristaofficia@gmail.com or follow us on Twitter at @mtyalab.
+For the complete version with more functionality, please contact us at mutyabakristaofficia@gmail.com.